(Last Updated: July 2021)

 (i) disclose to other registered GOLF Link users information in relation to your golfing handicap.

-Golf Australia may use your health information to ensure that programs we operate are run safely and in accordance with any special health needs participants may require.
+Golf Australia may use your health information to ensure that the programs we operate are run safely and in accordance with any special health needs participants may require.
 Health information may also be kept for insurance purposes.
-In addition, we may use de-identified health information and other sensitive information to carry out research, to prepare submissions to government, or to plan events and activities.
+In addition, we may use de-identified health information and other sensitive information to carry out research, prepare submissions to the government, or plan events and activities.

 Golf Australia may disclose your personal information to a range of organisations which include, but are not limited to: